Dear residents,

 Post updated accessibility policies on our website addressing our commitment to accommodate people with disabilities, including employees.
 Human Resources Complete

 Review and revise work processes and policies for recruitment, screening & selection process to provide appropriate accommodations.
-Human Resources Ongoing
+Human Resources Complete

-Successful candidates will be notified verbally or in writing of our policies for accommodating employees with disability when the offer of employment is made, as well as be consulted upon any further requests for support.
-Human Resources Ongoing
+Successful candidates will be notified verbally or in writing of our policies for accommodating employees with disability when hired, as well as be consulted upon any further requests for support.
+Human Resources Complete

 2. Accessible Emergency Information & Workplace Emergency Response